METABOLIC SYNDROME: HOW TO DEFINE HEALTH RISKS

 |NCEP ATP III ||BP ≥ 130/85 mm Hg ||Plasma triglycerides over 150 dL/mL and/or HDL-C < 40 mg/dL (men), < 50 mg/dL for women ||Waist circumference > 102 cm (40 in.) (men), > 88 cm (35 in.) (women) ||FBG ≥ 110 mg/dL || ||3 or more of criteria listed |

 |AACE ||Hypertension ||Plasma triglycerides over 150 dL/mL and/or HDL-C <35 mg/dL (men), <45 mg/dL for women ||Waist circumference > 102 cm (40 in.) (men), >88 cm (35 in.) (women) ||IFG or as in type 2 diabetes || |

 Minor criteria: hypercoagulability, coronary heart disease, polycystic ovarian disease, vascular endothelial dysfunction, microalbumenuria

 |Not specified |

 Abdominal obesity is the form of obesity most strongly associated with metS.
 It presents clinically as increased waist circumference.

-Atherogenic dyslipidemia manifests in routine lipoprotein analysis by raised triglycerides and low concentrations of high-density lipoprotein (HDL) cholesterol and many times other lipoprotein ...
+Atherogenic dyslipidemia manifests in routine lipoprotein analysis by raised triglycerides and low concentrations of high-density lipoprotein (HDL) cholesterol and many times other lipoprotein abnormalities ...